Candy Jones: First marriage

 In 1946, Jones married fashion czar Harry Conover, one of the first model agents.
 They had three sons, and Jones says she didn't realize Conover was bisexual until some years into their marriage.
 She recognized some people might consider this naive, but Jones insisted her abusive childhood had made her wary of intimate relationships, and though she had many suitors, she was sexually inexperienced when she married.
-She reported that Conover initiated sexual activities with her very few times, and only when he was intoxicated.
+She reported that Conover very seldom initiated sexual activities with her, and only when he was intoxicated.

 Without notice, Conover disappeared in late 1958.
 Jones notified police, and Conover's absence made the news.
 When he returned after a long binge, Jones sued for divorce in 1959.
 After the divorce, she was left with $36, and considerable debts.

 Jones opened a modeling school, and she began appearing regularly on NBC's weekend radio news program Monitor.

 Second marriage and radio career

 On December 31, 1972, Jones married radio host Long John Nebel after a one-month courtship; they briefly met decades earlier when Nebel was a photographer.
 Jones was soon the regular co-host of Nebel's popular overnight radio talk show, which usually discussed various paranormal topics.